Lorem Ipsum

 Always consult your healthcare provider before trying any new remedies or if side effects persist.

 Keeping yourself hydrated plays a crucial role when you're on semaglutide.
 This matters because dehydration can occur as a side effect if you get diarrhea or vomit [12].
 Try to drink at least eight glasses of water every day.
-Also, cut back on caffeine and alcohol [12].
+Also, cut back on caffeine and alcohol when taking semaglutide.
+[12].

 Semaglutide has an impact on appetite reduction, but a well-rounded diet remains crucial.
 To get the nutrients your body needs, eat a mix of wholesome foods.
 This includes plenty of fruits and veggies, along with lean meats and whole grains [12].
 By doing this, you make sure your body gets what it needs even if you're eating less.